Twipped/InterviewThis/README.md

 ##Company

 - What's the biggest change your group has gone through in the last year?
-Does your group feel like the recession is over and things are getting better, or are things still pretty bleak?

 -	If I get the job, how do I earn a "gold star" on my performance review?
 What are the key accomplishments you'd like to see in this role over the next year?